Realizing microrheological response of configurable viscoelastic media with a dynamic optical trap: Experimental realization of configurable VE environments

 To examine the precise and reliable movement of the HW, we tightly confined a particle using high laser power, reducing its thermal fluctuations within the trap.
 In this setting, the particle position closely follows the HW center.
 We moved the trap along a predefined Brownian trajectory by feeding the corresponding angular displacement time series to the piezo-controller and recorded the particle dynamics using a CCD camera.
 The particle position was tracked using the TrackMate plugin in ImageJ~\cite{ershovTrackMate7Integrating2022}, and the obtained trajectory closely followed the programmed trap trajectory (Video~\href{https://drive.google.com/file/d/1bHBim8TPTKbDQk-7jMMZl7-r2xqlYVs7/view?usp=share_link}{S2a}).

+It is important to note that the implemented dynamics of the optical trap is slower than the timescale associated with the large long-time viscosity of the emergent VE environment.
+Therefore, the quasistatically driven motion of the HW ensures that the probe particle remains equilibrated within the HW at all times.

 The MV model describes the VE response of single-relaxation complex fluids using three parameters: high-frequency viscosity $\eta_{\mathrm{s}}$, plateau modulus $G_{\mathrm{p}}$, and relaxation time $\lambda$.
 Here, we employed a dynamic optical trap to directly regulate these three parameters in the response of a trapped particle, constructing a configurable VE environment where $\eta_{\mathrm{s}}$, $G_{\mathrm{p}}$, and $\lambda$ can be tuned systematically.
+Furthermore, our scheme can generate probe particle dynamics in VE media with varied and intriguing relaxation properties, some of which are difficult to realize with real materials.
+We demonstrated this by showing the microrheological response of configurable VE environments with double and active relaxation.

+For the single-relaxation MV case, we chose the experimental controls, namely, the solvent viscosity $\eta_{\mathrm{s}}$, the stiffness of the optical trap $k$, which is governed by the power of the trapping laser $P$, and the diffusion coefficient $D_{\mathrm{HW}}$ of the trap, which are directly connected to the properties of the emergent MV fluid.
+This correspondence for an MV fluid is listed in Table~\ref{correspondence}.
+By separately varying these three experimental inputs, we generated probe particle dynamics representing the microrheological response of the corresponding MV fluid with independently varying VE parameters $\eta_{\mathrm{s}}$, $G_{\mathrm{p}}$, and $\lambda$, as demonstrated in Fig.~\ref{fig:msd-configurable-mv}.

+The experimentally captured probe particle MSDs are time-averaged over the entire duration of the tracked trajectories.
+To ensure adequate sampling, we captured long trajectories, at least 100$\times$ longer than the longest timescale of the system at a frame rate of $\sim$ \SI{1000}{\Hz} for the real MV fluid measurements and $\sim$ \SI{100}{\Hz} for the dynamic trap experiments.
+All experimentally observed MSDs are consistent over multiple probe particles and are shown here for time-lags up to $\sim$ 10\% of the trajectory length.
+The extracted VE parameters agree with the theoretical predictions within 5\% standard error.